 This batch is for an ice cream maker of 1.5 litre/quart capacity.

-- 190 gr / 6.7 ounces dark muscovado sugar, Mauritius origin, softened click here to see how to soften
+- 190 gr / 6.7 oz.
+Dark Muscovado sugar, Mauritius origin, softened click here to see how to soften

 If your muscovado sugar has hardened during storage, it is advisable to soften it first.
 Start by measuring the quantity you need to use and put it in a container with two slices of apple for a few hours (no need to peel).
 Close tightly with a lid and let it soften; the sugar will absorb the apple’s moisture and become soft again.
-If you have a microwave oven, you can quickly soften it there; place in a microwave-safe bowl, covered with a wet paper towel and a plate and heat for 40 seconds on medium power (approx. 450 Watts) and then in 10-sec bursts.
+If you have a microwave oven, you can quickly soften it there; place in a microwave-safe bowl, covered with a wet paper towel and a plate and heat for 40 seconds on medium power (approx. 450 Watts) checking if it has softened and then in 10-sec bursts, if needed, till softened.

 - 4 egg yolks